groundy

 The Hidden Cost: Mid-Conversation Switching

-One often-overlooked detail in Anthropic’s documentation: “When you switch into fast mode mid-conversation, you pay the full fast mode uncached input token price for the entire conversation context” 3.
+One detail in Anthropic’s documentation: the first time you enable fast mode in a conversation, you pay the full fast mode uncached input token price for the entire conversation context 3.

-This means if you’ve built up a conversation with 50,000 tokens of context in standard mode, then switch to fast mode, you’ll be charged the fast mode rate for re-processing those 50,000 tokens.
-At the Opus 4.8 fast mode rate of $10 per million input tokens 313, that’s $0.50 just to switch modes (versus $1.50 at the prior $30/M rate), on top of the ongoing premium for new tokens.
+If you’ve built up a conversation with 50,000 tokens of context in standard mode, then switch to fast mode, you’ll be charged the fast mode rate for re-processing those 50,000 tokens.
+At Opus 4.7’s $30 per million input tokens, that’s $1.50 just to switch, on top of the ongoing premium for new tokens 3.
+On Opus 4.8’s $10/M fast rate, the same switch costs $0.50.

-The documentation explicitly recommends: “For the best cost efficiency, enable fast mode at the start of a session rather than switching mid-conversation.”
+The documentation still recommends: “For the best cost efficiency, enable fast mode at the start of a session rather than switching mid-conversation.”

 Optimization Strategies